mtthwm/FPrimeStarter/README.md

 # UCubeSat F' Starter Code

-This repository is meant to be the starting place for any new F' projects within the UCubeSat organizations.
+This repository is meant to be the starting place for any new F' projects within the UCubeSat organization.

 # Getting Started

 ## Prerequisites
 - Docker
 - Docker Desktop (Recommended)
+- VSCode
 - VSCode Remote Development Extension Pack
 - VSCode Docker Extension (Recommended)